-Snake plants or Mother in law’s tongue are popular houseplants...Read More
+Snake plants (Mother in law’s tongue) are evergreen succulent plants...Read More

 Sansevieria Suffruticosa is an attractive houseplant specimen.
 This tough plant can thrive almost anywhere.
 It is known for its unique leaves arrangement.
 They are slightly arching thick leaves that are channeled at the base, but cylindrical towards the apex.